 Marble Mountains

-Marble Mountains, just off the coastal road of Danang Beach, are a cluster of five of craggy pagoda-topped mountains named after 5 elements Kim (metal), Thuy (water), Moc (wood), Hoa (fire) and Tho (earth.
-All of the mountains have cave entrances and countless tunnels.
 There is also a marble staircase leading to the summit of Mount Thuy which boasts several Buddhist temples, Hindu grottos, stone sculptures, amazing caves, and stunning views of the surroundings.
-With an interesting legendary story, intricate cave system and fantastic hiking routes on offer, the mountains should be on the list of any adventurers travelling around Danang.
+With an interesting legendary story, intricate cave system and fantastic hiking routes on offer, the mountains should be on the list of any adventurers traveling around Danang.

 How to get to the Marble Mountains

-Just 8 kilometres to the southeast of Danang centre, you can easily access to the mountain with a motorbike, a car or a bus.
+Just 8 kilometres to the southeast of Danang centre, you can easily access the mountain with a motorbike, a car or a bus.

 Monkey Mountain